-Clinical Trials for Bariatric Surgery
+Clinical Trials for Weight-loss Surgery

-What are clinical trials and are they right for you?
+What are clinical trials for weight-loss surgery?

-What is the Longitudinal Assessment of Bariatric Surgery?
+Longitudinal Assessment of Bariatric Surgery

-This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
-Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.
+(NIDDK), part of the National Institutes of Health.
+NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.